LucyMilligan/fitness-tracker/README.md

 # fitness_tracker

-The aim of this project is to create a simple fitness tracker application that can take a users activity data as an input, display activity data back to the user and give some visual insights into the users fitness.
+The aim of this project is to create a simple fitness tracker application that can take a users activity data as an input (e.g. a run), display activity data back to the user and give some visual insights into the users fitness.

 It is a work in progress, with the backend and API the initial focus.
 This document will get updated as the project progresses and becomes more user friendly.